top of page

 Exploring how abandoning the Myth of Pure Evil can increase our happiness, through the lens of Yimou Zhang's "Happy Times"

 Murder.
 Assault.
 Theft.
 Exploiting a blind girl in an elaborately conceived fake hotel in an attempt to win the love of her abusive stepmother.
-Anyone would characterize these acts as “evil,” something they would never do themselves.
-Somehow, though, people continue to commit these acts of cruelty — somehow, even the perpetrators of the most atrocious crimes do not think they are doing anything wrong.
-Such is the case of the aging and loveless Zhao from Yimou Zhang’s 2000 Chinese film “Happy Times.”
-Zhao, desperate to keep up the appearance of wealth to the woman finally willing to marry him, lies about running the successful Happy Times Hotel and allows his suitor’s blind, neglected stepdaughter, Wu Ying, to work for him as a masseuse.
-As Zhao’s deceit spirals, he fosters a close bond with Wu Ying, though she later reveals that she knew the hotel was fraudulent all along.
+Most people would characterize these acts as “evil,” things they can’t imagine doing themselves.
+Somehow, though, these acts of cruelty keep happening, while even perpetrators of the most atrocious crimes do not think they are doing anything wrong.
+Such is the case of the aging and loveless Zhao from Zhang Yimou’s 2000 Chinese film “Happy Times.”
+Zhao, desperate to keep up the appearance of wealth to the woman finally willing to marry him, lies about running the successful Happy Times Hotel and allows her blind, neglected stepdaughter, Wu Ying, to work for him as a masseuse.
+As Zhao’s deceit spirals, he fosters a close bond with Wu Ying, who later reveals that she knew the hotel was fraudulent all along, but nonetheless looked for the good intentions behind his duplicity.
 Ultimately, the film ends tragically, with Wu Ying leaving the massage parlor and Zhao falling into a coma after getting hit by a truck, but not before penning a letter to Wu Ying in her beloved but absent father’s name.
-Though a basis in such a complex web of lies may repulse many people, Wu Ying could see the good intentions behind Zhao’s duplicity.
-Disabled, fatherless, and the black sheep of her makeshift household, this empathy led to happiness she would have never found otherwise.
-In other words, Wu Ying was able to abandon the Myth of Pure Evil, a concept originated by social psychologist Ray Baumeister.
-In his book The Happiness Hypothesis, Jonathan Haidt defines this fallacy as the human tendency to believe that “evildoers are pure in their evil motives,” while “victims are pure in their victimhood.”
-In reality, neither perspective is completely accurate.
-Furthermore, when one commits these “evil” acts, they justify them as “good” with reasons like Zhao and Wu Ying’s mutual desire to protect each other.
-Wu Ying is able to empathize with this underlying motive, finding gratitude for Zhao despite his constant deception.
-Her appreciation leads to perhaps an even stronger friendship than she would have formed had Zhao not lied, and this friendship, in turn, leads to her happiness.
-Because of Wu Ying and Zhao’s nuanced relationship, “Happy Times” serves as a case study for how one should treat wrongdoing in the real world.
-Abandoning the Myth of Pure Evil by having empathy for those who commit “evil” actions is beneficial for one’s social connections and, therefore, their happiness.
-Nonetheless, one should not condone all cruelty, as it can lead to their and others’ unending exploitation.

-Wu Ying’s compliance is not only an example of her gratitude for Zhao, but a perpetuation of his wrongdoing.
+Wu Ying’s compliance is not only an example of her gratitude for Zhao, but a conscious participation in his wrongdoing.
 Though Wu Ying is the clear victim of Zhao’s scam, he is not the only one in the wrong.
 In fact, according to Baumeister, it is rare for anything to be completely one person’s fault.
 In many cases, realizing this enables gratitude and its consequential reciprocity and intimate connections.
 In Baumeister’s words, also quoted in The Happiness Hypothesis, “The instant [someone] see[s] some contribution [they] made to a conflict, [their] anger softens.”
-Wu Ying, ever the perfect example of abandoning the Myth of Pure Evil, does just that, admitting in her tape-recorded message how she “suspected the massage room was fake from the beginning” yet she still “played [her] part.”
+Wu Ying, ever the perfect example of abandoning the Myth of Pure Evil, does just that, admitting in her tape-recorded message that she “suspected the massage room was fake from the beginning” yet she still “played [her] part.”
 By owning up to her role in the fraudulent Happy Times Hotel and allowing her anger for Zhao to “soften,” Wu Ying is able to supplant it with love and appreciation.

 Works Cited